BenjaminAlbrecht84/Diamond_XXL/README.rst

 DIAMOND_XXL is an extension of the BLAST-compatible local aligner DIAMOND for mapping **long** DNA query sequences (up to 10kb) against a protein database.
 In contrast to DIAMOND, DIAMOND_XLL only reports high scoring alignments of query sequences covering **whole** protein sequences.

 Usually, due to some typical properties of the query sequences, such as high numbers of insertions and deletions leading to *Frameshifts* within the corresponding protein sequence, the underlying algorithm of DIAMOND is not suitable for this purpose.
 However, in the beginning DIAMOND_XXL still makes use of DIAMOND for calculating an initial set of protein sequences, which is then further examined.
-Note that since DIAMOND is a pretty fast mapping tool (approx. 20,000 times faster than BLAST), this initial step, which is known to be of high computational complexity, is performed in a very efficient way.
+Note that since DIAMOND is a pretty fast mapping tool (approx. 20,000 times faster than BLAST), this initial step, which is of high computational complexity, is performed in a very efficient way.

 Download & Installation
 =======================